bbilly1/ansible-playbooks/README.md

 - **user_password**: Password for new user
 - **sshd_port**: Change ssh port

+### Note
+The port change is tested for Ubuntu 20.04 LTS and 22.04 LTS.
+This wont work for 21.10, as ubuntu changed ssh to use socket based activation.

 ### Run on a single host
 ```
 ansible-playbook -i $hostname, ansible-vps-setup/playbook.yml